Anniversary (2025 film)

-Anniversary is a 2025 American dystopian political thriller film directed by Jan Komasa and starring Diane Lane, Kyle Chandler, Madeline Brewer, Zoey Deutch, Phoebe Dynevor, Mckenna Grace, Daryl McCormack, Sky Yang and Dylan O'Brien.

-Anniversary was released on October 29, 2025.
+Anniversary is a 2025 American dystopian political thriller film directed by Jan Komasa and starring Diane Lane, Kyle Chandler, Madeline Brewer, Zoey Deutch, Phoebe Dynevor, Mckenna Grace, Daryl McCormack, and Dylan O'Brien.
+It was released on October 29, 2025.

 Plot

-The affluent Taylor clan gathers for the 25th wedding anniversary of progressive/libertarian Georgetown professor Ellen and restaurateur Paul.
-Attending are their four children: Cynthia, an environmental lawyer like her husband Rob; Anna, a lesbian comic with a caustic wit; the teenage Birdie, a bohemian would-be wildlife scientist; and Josh, an unsuccessful novelist -- and his poised fiancée Liz Nettles, who practices greetings in a mirror before meeting the family.
+The affluent Taylor clan gathers for the 25th wedding anniversary of liberal Georgetown professor Ellen and restaurateur Paul.
+Attending are their four children: Cynthia, an environmental lawyer like her husband Rob; Anna, a caustic lesbian comic; the teenager Birdie, a bohemian would-be wildlife scientist; and Josh, an unsuccessful novelist – and his poised fiancée Liz Nettles, who practices greetings in a mirror before meeting the family.

 Liz is polite, but Ellen realizes she was a student who left Georgetown after Ellen challenged her totalitarian ideas in a paper advocating a one-party state.
 Liz shocks Ellen by gifting her new book, written with Josh's help, The Change: The New Social Contract, the cover showing an American flag with the stars placed at the center, supposedly to represent Americans uniting in the political center.
 Leaving, Liz tells Ellen privately that she is not afraid of Ellen anymore.

 Two years later, The Change has become hugely influential; at the Taylors' Thanksgiving gathering, Anna's assistant/lover says it helped her reconnect to her parents.
 Liz is now pregnant with twins, and Josh, now with a makeover, has grown more confident, even arrogant.
 However, the four Taylor women are not enthusiastic about Liz or the book, which is sponsored by the Cumberland Corporation.
-In the confrontational atmosphere, Liz first feels sick, then appears to break water and go to the hospital, though it is later revealed that she only urinated from stress.

 Liz gives Birdie a password to a noted virology database.
 Shortly after, a video of Ellen vandalizing a neighbor's "Change" American flag goes viral.
+In the confrontational atmosphere, Liz first feels sick, then appears to break water and go to the hospital, though later, it seems she only urinated from stress.

 The following year, Ellen has lost her Georgetown job.
 A totalitarian "Change" society is in place.
 Anna, beaten up when making fun of the "Change" movement at a show, is in hiding.
+Birdie's journalist-student boyfriend Moses drops by, but feels threatened by Josh mentioning a journalist who was dismembered, and leaves.
 Liz offers Birdie a job at Cumberland studying virology, which disgusts Ellen, who threatens to kill Liz.
-Rob joyfully announces that Cynthia is pregnant; however, when they leave, she reveals she had an abortion, fearful of bringing a child into the world with its current political discord.
-In a fit of rage and grief, Rob drives off and leaves her behind.
-Josh offers to support Paul's failing restaurant, but Paul suspects he is doing it to find Anna.
+Rob joyfully announces that Cynthia is pregnant; however, when they leave, she reveals she had an abortion, fearful of bringing a child into the currently troubled world.
+Enraged and grieving, Rob drives off and leaves her behind.
+Josh offers to support Paul's failing restaurant, but Paul suspects he does it to find Anna.
+Josh and Liz's au pair Gerda shows Ellen a message from Anna as proof of life.